-The initial sacrifice that must be made in order to partake of the kingdom blessings is that of the sacrifice of oneself.
-Jesus taught that the person who would follow him must “deny himself” (Luke 9:23).
+The initial sacrifice that we must make in order to partake of the kingdom blessings is that of the sacrifice of ourself.
+Jesus taught that the person who would follow him must “deny himself” (Lk.
+9:23).

-The hardest task that any of us will ever have is thrusting our own interests to the background and seeking the kingdom first (Matt.
-6:33), but that is precisely what is required.
+The hardest thing any of us will ever do is thrusting our own interests to the background and seeking the kingdom first (Matt.
+6:33).
+But that is precisely what is required.

 There are far too many within the family of God who treat membership in the body of Christ as if it were a hobby, some sort of civic organization, or a mere weekend exercise.

 Many years ago, a man approached me expressing an interest in being baptized.
 As we talked, he made it clear that he had no intention of ceasing some of his vile habits or even attending worship services.
 He felt that if he were simply immersed that would be sufficient to obtain his hope of heaven.
 Needless to say, I did not accommodate his lack of commitment.